 / Cleaner cookstoves help save lives, put more money in people’s pockets and protect precious forests

 Cooking shouldn’t kill.
-But 3 billion people cook on open res and
+But 3 billion people cook on open fires and

 dirty cookstoves that use charcoal, wood or animal dung, exposing